fixx220/ARMTemplates/IISandSQL-ManDisksandAS/README.md

 $DeploymentNumber = "001" # Increment this number for subscequent deployments
 $RGName = "ResourceGroupName"
 $RGLocation = "southcentralus" # Change this as required
+$TemplatePath = "Enter the path to your ARM template"

 # Create new Resource Group for Template Deployment
 New-AzureRmResourceGroup -Name $RGName -Location $RGLocation